STAMP-project/camp/docs/index.md

 and output configurations are specified as Dockerfiles or docker-compose files.

-If you feel like trying CAMP, feel totally free to:
+If you try CAMP, feel free to:

  *   Ask questions on our [mailing list](mailto:camp-users@googlegroups.com);